Our Guesthouse on Koh Chang

 The Mangrove Room.
 So called as it’s at the back of the house near the Mangroves.
 Around 32sqm.
 Ideal if you don’t need a scenic view from your window.

 The River Room.
 So called because it overlooks the river.
 This room is the same size and layout as the Mangrove room but with the addition of balcony overlooking the river.
-If you enjoy watching the world go by slowly, then this is the room.
+If you enjoy watching the world go by slowly, then this is the room for you.

 Each Family room has two bedrooms with King beds.
 Plus a kitchenette, equipped with induction hob, microwave, fridge, toaster, etc plus crockery and cutlery.
-It’s not ideal if you want to cook a three course meal, but fine for preparing breakfast, a snack or simple meals.
-There’s also a living room with a large, comfy sofa – for rainy days or just lounging around & catchig up with what’s on Netflix.
+It’s not suitable if you want to cook a three course gourmet meal, but fine for preparing breakfast, a snack or simple dishes.

 How to Book?